makibox850/raspiradiothk4711_slim/Radio-Software.md

 - I was not able to find out how to get a bluetooth audio sink working with alsa and the current version of the bluetooth stack in Debian.
 - The audio quality of bluetooth is worse than Airplay and spotify connect.

-### Shutdow service
+### Shutdown service
-This service is used to shut the Raspberry Pi down in a controlled manner based in a GPIO pin pulled to ground.
+This service is used to shut the Raspberry Pi down in a controlled manner based on a GPIO pin pulled to ground.
 The scrip which is doing this is at /install/raspiradio/python/shutdown.py